-- Students will identify three preferred choices based on their knowledge gained in Field Work Seminar class and in consultation with faculty.
+- Students will identify three preferred choices based on their knowledge gained in Field Placement Seminar class and in consultation with Faculty.

 - Faculty is responsible to assign students to a placement based on the above process.

-- In the event that none of the students preferred choices are available they will consult with faculty to explore further options. *It is not the policy of the SSW program for any student to explore or secure a placement outside of the process indicated above.
+- If none of the student's preferred choices is available they will consult with Faculty to explore further options. *It is not the policy of the SSW program for any student to explore or secure a placement outside of the process indicated above.
 All placements and potential supervisors must be vetted by the program prior to the student beginning with the agency*.

-- All students are required to explore different placement opportunities in their second year. *Some students may request to return to their first year placement based on the opportunity for expanded learning.
-The supervisor must also be in agreement with the student returning.
+- All students are required to explore different placement opportunities in their second year. *Some students may request to return to their first-year placement based on the opportunity for expanded learning.
+The supervisor must also agree with the student returning.
 Returning to the same placement is limited to agencies that have been identified by the program faculty*.

 - All students are required to attend the selection process (in class) and to identify/commit to three agency interviews.

 - A resume and cover letter must be submitted to each supervisor prior to an interview occurring.
 All interviews are required to be completed before the end of the second week of May.

 - Completion of interviews is indicated by the student ranking sheet being completed and handed in to faculty.

 - Faculty will complete matches for placement based on student and agency ranking sheets received.
 If, for any reason, a student is not matched with one of their choices they will be notified to review other options. *Participation in field placement is a co-requisite for the majority of level three and level four classes*